 Everyone likes a good service - it can make or break a business.
 So, ask yourself are you really doing everything possible to go above and beyond for your customers?

 We’re not talking about just delivering your customer service policy to an excellent standard, a company’s customer service should be more than that.
 It aids your reputation, as you need to be gaining good reviews to enhance your SEO, causing your rankings to stand out and your website to appear higher up in search results.
-70% of buyers are looking for reviews of products on online stores or forums before making purchase decisions.
+77% of buyers look for reviews of products on online stores or forums before making purchase decisions.

 Respond quickly and calmly to customer queries, resolving any issues that could affect their experience with your brand.
 Ensure your staff have clear communication skills, and are well trained on the phone to deals with customer enquiries or complaints.
 Create a list of answers to have in front of your team when they’re manning the phones, helping them feel prepared and your customers always getting the answers they want.
 Also ensure that your team have an in-depth knowledge of your product and how it works.